jboy/nim-pymod/README.md

 Usage
 -----

-Using Pymod is a 4-step process:
+Using Pymod is a 4-step process.
+In brief:

 1. `import pymod` at the top of your Nim module.
 2. Add the `{.exportpy.}` pragma after each Nim proc.
-3. Invoke the `initPyModule()` macro at the bottom of your Nim module.
+3. Invoke the `initPyModule("modname", proc1, proc2, proc3)` macro at the bottom of your Nim module.
 4. Run the `pmgen.py` Python script to compile everything.

 In more detail: